jsnv-dev/RIDTech/README.md

 # RIDTech
-## RIDTech: Rice Plant Disease Identification and Detection Technology through Classification of  Microorganisms using Fuzzy Neural Network

 <p align="center">
+</b>RIDTech: Rice Plant Disease Identification and Detection Technology through Classification of  Microorganisms using Fuzzy Neural Network<br>

 These codes were used in our undergraduate study, see the abstract below:
 <p align="center">